 A Home Secretary’s lot is not a happy one.
 Whatever can go wrong will, inevitably, go wrong.
 That was the experience of Theresa May’s predecessors in the last Government.
 And it’s certainly her experience of the Home Office.
-Problems with immigration, asylum laws, terrorism and repatriating terrorists are all near the top of her problem list.
+Because problems with immigration, asylum laws, terrorism and repatriating terrorists are all near the top of her problem list.
 But, with a General Election looming, the Home Secretary cast these problems aside with a headline-grabbing British values speech in London today.

 It’s odd that her British values speech should be headline-grabbing.
 Not least because most of the measures outlined in her speech at the Royal Institute of Chartered Surveyors had already been outlined in her conference speech in the Autumn.